contentauth/dash.js/samples/c2pa/README.md

 c2paPlayer.initialize();
 ```

-Finally, we initialize the C2PA plugin and call the `playbackUpdate` method from the `c2paPlayer` instance to update the UI with the information contained in the `c2pa_status` field:
+Finally, these lines initialize the C2PA plugin and call the `playbackUpdate` method from the `c2paPlayer` instance to update the UI with the information contained in the `c2pa_status` field:

 ```javascript
 c2pa_init(dashPlayer, function (e) {